Watch Video – Creating a Scroll Bar in Excel

 - Go to Developer Tab –> Insert –> Scroll Bar (Form Control).If you can’t find the developer tab in the ribbon, it is because it has not been enabled.
 By default, it’s hidden in Excel.
 You first need to add the developer tab in the ribbon.

 - Click on Scroll Bar (Form Control) button and click anywhere on your worksheet.
 This will insert a Scroll Bar in the excel worksheet.

-- Right click on the Scroll Bar and click on ‘Format Control’.
-This will open a Format Control dialogue box.
+- Right-click on the Scroll Bar and click on ‘Format Control’.
+This will open a Format Control dialog box.

-- In Format Control dialogue box go to ‘Control’ tab, and make the following changes:
+- In the Format Control dialogue box go to the ‘Control’ tab, and make the following changes:

 - Current Value: 1